 Each year, directors are interviewed by the independent third party, and give specific feedback addressing various topics of focus that are determined in advance.
 Among other items, topics have included board effectiveness, corporate strategy, individual contributions, committee functioning, as well as suggestions to enhance the efficiency and productivity of the board in general.
 Individual director effectiveness is also included.
 The board of directors believes management feedback is also important and therefore, at times, members of management will be interviewed as part of the evaluation process.
 Directors, and management when included, respond to questions designed to elicit feedback, and the independent third party synthesizes the results and comments received during such interviews.
 These findings are then presented by the independent third party and the chair of the governance and sustainability committee to the full governance and sustainability committee.
-The chair of the governance and sustainability committee or the independent third party presents the findings with the full board, followed by a review and discussion.
-The chair of the governance and sustainability committee also provides any committee findings to each committee chair, which are used to facilitate discussion during the committee assessments that also occur annually.
+The chair of the governance and sustainability committee to the full governance and sustainability committee findings to each committee chair, which are used to facilitate discussion during the committee assessments that also occur annually.
 When individual director effectiveness is included as a focus area, the independent third party will also provide feedback to each of the individual directors.
 The board believes this facilitated process provides additional insight and perspective that it can utilize to further enhance effectiveness, including in areas such as board and committee composition, information flow between management and the board, development of materials for board discussion, focus on corporate strategy and director recruitment.